Sharda University Admissions 2025

 Correct Option - B

-9. Which of the following is not the characteristic of Caste?
+9. Which of the following is not a characteristic of Caste?

 A) Social and Religious hierarchy